LarsHLunde/RuTorrent-Installer/README.md

 sudo -v
 ```

+It should't return anything ask you for your password and return nothing,
-It should't return anything, if you get any other message, do the following steps:
+if you get any other message, do the following steps:
 **_WARNING_: This presumes that you have control over the root user of the system**

 1. Log in as root